enrloport/MR-ESN/README.md

 Description:

-The code in this repository is associated with the article "Exploring Deep Echo State Networks for Image Classification: A Multi-Reservoir Approach" and consists of the implementation of networks based on Echo State Networks.
+The code available in this repository is linked to the article 'Exploring Deep Echo State Networks for Image Classification: A Multi-Reservoir Approach'.
+It includes the implementation of several networks based on Echo State Networks.

 Tips: